These are the best school shoes according to podiatrists for your kids feet. Curated and updated July 2022.

 The Ascent Ones

-Ascent are a great brand who do some niche footwear perfectly.
+Ascent are a great brand who do niche footwear very well.

 While you’re probably not going to see Eluid Kipchoge race a sub 2 hour marathon in a pair of Ascent Apex’s (or should that be Apices?) anytime soon, they’re a great option for active school kids.